|Last year’s rank||20|

 |Population||106 157 000|

 Christians in Egypt report that freedom of religion violations are mostly experienced in the community.
 Incidents vary from Christian women being harassed while walking in the street, to a mob of angry Muslims forcing a whole community of Christians to move out, leaving their houses and belongings to be confiscated.
 These sort of incidents take place mostly in Upper Egypt, where Salafist movements are active in the rural communities.

-Although Egypt’s government speaks positively about Egypt’s Christian community, the lack of serious law enforcement and the unwillingness of local authorities to protect Christians leave them vulnerable to all kinds of attacks, especially in Upper Egypt.
-Due to the dictatorial nature of the regime, neither church leaders nor other Christians are in a position to speak out against these practices.
+President al-Sisi regularly speaks positively about Egypt’s Christian community.
+However, the lack of serious law enforcement and the unwillingness of local authorities to protect Christians leave them vulnerable to all kinds of attacks, especially in Upper Egypt.
+Communal hostility and mob violence, in particular, continue to cause difficulties.

-Christians from a Muslim background often have great difficulty in living out their faith since they face enormous pressure from their families to return to Islam.
+Christians with a Muslim background have great difficulties in living out their faith since they face enormous pressure from their families to return to Islam.
 The state also makes it impossible for them to get any official recognition of their conversion.

-What does Open Doors do to help Christians in Egypt?
+How does Open Doors support our family in Egypt?

-Working through local churches and partners, Open Doors supports the Church in Egypt with literacy training, education, advocacy support, medical care, and youth, family and women’s ministry.
+Open Doors works through local partners in Egypt to support the Church with literacy training, education support, advocacy, medical outreach, and youth, family and women’s ministries.